Last updated: 10 October 2022

 4. To be able to devote time to attend Council and Committee meetings on a regular basis.

 5. To provide an alternative route for other Members of Council to raise issues or concerns if they are unable to do so with the Chair.
-This is an important part of the checks and balances within University governance and accountability, so that if for any reason a Council member or members have concerns that they have been unable to resolve through the normal channels of Chair, Vice-Chancellor or University Secretary, or if using such channels would be inappropriate in the circumstances, then they can raise those concerns with the Vice-Chair.
+This is an important part of the checks and balances within University governance and accountability, so that if for any reason a Council member or members have concerns that they have been unable to resolve through the normal channels of Chair, Vice-Chancellor or Secretary to Council, or if using such channels would be inappropriate in the circumstances, then they can raise those concerns with the Vice-Chair.
 This is analogous to the role of Senior Independent Governor recommended in the UK Corporate Code

 6. To support if required the annual process to review the performance of the Chair and of Council members, and their contribution to the work of Council and its Committees.